Customer Experience Strategy: A Complete Playbook

 3. Train your customer service staff.

 Once you know where you need to improve, the next step is sharing that information with your team and training your staff on new protocols.
+I know it‘s never fun letting your team know they’re falling short of expectations, especially when other groups in your department are hitting their numbers.

 However, transparency reduces pushback against new policies and will encourage reps to improve their performance in the future.

-Employee training has many benefits, including high engagement, great customer service, and more.
+Best for: Employee training has many benefits, including high engagement, great customer service, and more.
 You can even incentivize employee training.

 4. Determine your customers' expectations.

 Some customer expectations are predictable.
 For instance, your customers will always expect your team to be reliable and have a positive attitude.
-In addition to this, however, most customers will have various needs.
+In addition to this, however, most customers will have multiple needs.
 In order to meet these needs, it's essential that your team is flexible.

 In some cases, it may be imperative to provide a speedy response.
 At other times, quality and clarity of support means more.
 It all depends on how the customer feels when they reach out to your business and how well your team can identify and adapt to their needs.